top of page

 This has been shown to reduce muscle fatigue during activity while also reducing delayed onset muscle soreness, also known as DOMS, which occurs 24 to 72 hours after the activity.

-8. Increases Athletic Performance
+8. Compression Garments Increase Athletic Performance

 It’s no coincidence that compression wear is the first thing athletes all over the globe put on when getting ready to train or compete.

-It’s not just for the sleek appearance.
 There are a number of ways compression wear can increase your athletic performance.

 Of course, these are essential abilities and skills for athletes to have.